Personal Girl Hygiene And Using American Girl Books To Teach

 The Body Book For Younger Girls

 I love the content; it covers a lot.
-Topics ranging from changing bodies, to exercise, eating habits, and personal hygiene guidance.
+Topics ranging from changing bodies, to exercise, eating habits, and personal girl hygiene guidance.

 Even with our special needs daughter, the book made it very clear and simple for her to follow along.